RanaEmad/woof/README.md

 # WOOF!

-A single page website built with React that fetches a random dog image everytime it is refreshed.
+A single page website built with React that fetches a random dog picture every time it is refreshed.
+This website is available on https://ranaemad.github.io/woof/

 # Installation